Main Content

 Source of random number stream, specified as 'Global stream' or 'mt19937ar with seed'.

-If you set this property to 'Global stream', the current global random number stream is used for random number generation.
+If you set this property to 'Global stream', the System object uses the current global random number stream to generate random numbers.
 In this case, the reset function resets the filters and creates a new channel realization.

 If you set this property to 'mt19937ar with seed', the mt19937ar algorithm generates random numbers.
-In this case, the reset function also reinitializes the random number stream to the value of the Seed property.
+In this case, the reset function not only resets the filters, but also reinitializes the random number stream to the value of the Seed property.
+This results in the same channel realization.

 Note